Research within the Department

 Another cross-disciplinary project we are working on focuses on the design and implementation of a mobile lifelogging platform, which has been designed to measure the effects negative emotion has on cardiovascular health in everyday life.
 This is a collaborative project between the Department of Computer Science and the School of Natural Sciences and Psychology at Liverpool John Moores University.

 We also have partners in a number of other EU countries.
-These partnerships have resulted in the development of advanced security technologies and tools to address cyber security challenges in computer systems and services, as well as publications and invention disclosures.
+These partnerships have resulted in the development of advanced security technologies and tools to address research challenges in computer systems and services, as well as publications and invention disclosures.

 Our research is further enhanced by our participation in international research events.
 Our leading academics hold memberships on advisory boards, standard bodies and councils.
-They also organise and chair major international conferences, including some symposiums and workshops as part of IEEE International Conference on Communications and IEEE World Congress on Computational Intelligence, and the Annual International Conference on Developments in eSystems Engineering.
+They also organise and chair major international conferences, including some symposiums and workshops such as IEEE World Congress on Communications and the Annual International Conference on Developments in eSystems Engineering.

 In the future we plan to continue growing the Department’s research activity and quality by strengthening our current research collaborations, while developing new partnerships and extending our enterprise activities.
 We will also attract external funding and continue our international recruitment of outstanding researchers.